akhilbalaji94/safe-sqlite-crud/README.md

-A java program to make safe CRUD operations in a mysqlite DB
+#A java program to make safe CRUD operations in a mysqlite DB

-Install sqlite (sudo apt-get install sqlite)
+1. Install sqlite (sudo apt-get install sqlite)
-Used sqlite methods from https://gist.github.com/mchirico/4751124#file-sqlite-java Compiled (Will work with any JDK)From root directory (Dir with /src /bin /lib) SQL DB will be generated in root dir
+2. Used sqlite methods from https://gist.github.com/mchirico/4751124#file-sqlite-java
+3. Compile (Will work with any JDK)From root directory (Dir with /src /bin /lib)
+4. SQL DB will be generated in root dir

-THE REGEX NEEDS TO BE worked on.
+5. THE REGEX NEEDS WORK

 TO COMPILE
 javac -d bin -sourcepath src -cp lib/sqlite-jdbc-3.20.0.jar src/inputvalidation/InputValidator.java